Stellium in Astrology

 Sign stellium vs house stellium

 When sign and house align, the stellium's effect is doubled: the native has both a sign and a life-area dominance.
-When they diverge, read the sign and house aspects of the stellium separately, because the native experiences them on different tracks.
-House stelliums without sign stelliums (three planets in different signs but the same house) are common near sign boundaries and read as a house focus without thematic unity.
+When they diverge, read the sign and house parts of the stellium separately, because the native experiences them on different tracks.
+House stelliums without sign stelliums (three bodies in different signs but the same house) are common near sign boundaries and read as a house focus without thematic unity.

 The ruler of the stellium and why it matters